natesworksdev/Ryujinx/README.md

 - **GPU**

-  The GPU emulator emulates the Switch's Maxwell GPU using the OpenGL API (version 4.5 minimum) through a custom build of OpenTK.
-As of the end of July 2022, the GPU emulator now supports the usage of the Vulkan API and SPIR-V Shaders.
+  The GPU emulator emulates the Switch's Maxwell GPU using either the OpenGL (version 4.5 minimum) or Vulkan APIs through a custom build of OpenTK or Silk.NET respectively.
 There are currently five graphics enhancements available to the end user in Ryujinx: Disk Shader Caching, Resolution Scaling, Aspect Ratio Adjustment, Anisotropic Filtering, and Texture Recompression.
 These enhancements can be adjusted or toggled as desired in the GUI.

 - **Input**